-Living in a big glass tube can add 40 years to your life, say experts
+Living in a big glass tube ‘can add 40 years to your life’

 ABANDONING the outside world in favour of a big glass tube can extend your life expectancy by decades, according to a new study.

-The long-term research project kidnapped two young men, suspending one of them in an eight foot-long tube and forcing the other one to live in a flat and work for an insurance company.
+The long-term research project kidnapped two young men, suspending one of them in an eight foot-long tube and forcing the other one to live in a flat and work in IT.

-Specimen B’s diet included mashed potatoes, Special K, and ham and cucumber sandwiches with full-fat mayonnaise.
+Specimen B’s diet included ready meals, Cheerios, and ham and cucumber sandwiches with full-fat mayonnaise.
 He also enjoyed wine with meals, a few pints of beer on a Friday evening and the occasional cigar.
 He died in his sleep from heart complications aged 72.

-Specimen A is now 75 years-old but has the physical heath of a man in his mid-thirties.
-His daily routine involves selecting programmes from his Sky+ box while a steady stream of pulped cranberries and broccoli moves from the tube into his stomach to the tube out of his rectum.
+Specimen A is now 75 years-old but has the health of a man in his mid-thirties.
+His daily routine involves selecting programmes from an Apple TV box while a steady stream of pulped cranberries and broccoli moves from the tube into his stomach to the tube out of his rectum.